rowanuniversity/profpy/profpy/apis/docs/BlackBoardLearn.md

 Note: "user_id" is equivalent to "banner id" for the purposes of this API.
 Anytime a method takes keyword arguments as an input parameter can take in any valid query parameter for the corresponding endpoint listed on the API documentation site.

 All endpoints and their corresponding documentation can be found [here](https://developer.blackboard.com/portal/displayApi).
-Each method below will specify the matching endpoint it matches up with.
+Each method below will specify the endpoint it matches up with in the previously provided link.

 ### get_course( *course_id* )